CatchRelease/candru/README.md

 `candru.allFilesFinished()`

-### allFilesFinished - Process all queued items.
+### processQueue - Process all queued items.
 Does nothing if the queued option is set to false.

 `var candru = new Candru(element, options)`